 This guide walks you through the initial setup and configuration of your Bomgar Appliance.
-Should you need any assistance, please contact Bomgar Support at www.bomgar.com/support.
+Should you need any assistance, please contact Bomgar Technical Support at www.bomgar.com/support.

 Before starting, it is important to know that until the Bomgar Appliance's prerequisites have been met, you will neither be able to reach your appliance directly by its plain IP address or hostname nor be able to check for updates or use it to provide remote support.
 The Bomgar Appliance requires the following at a minimum:

 - One or two available power outlets, depending on your appliance (one for the B200, two for the B300 or B400)